opendocsg/slw-judgments-backfill/2003_SGHC_103/report.md

 15     The appellant could not be regarded as a ‘first offender’ in any sense of the phrase.
 While he had no antecedents in the sense of prior convictions, he had pleaded guilty to seven charges of robbery with common intention, robbery with hurt with common intention and voluntarily causing hurt by means of a dangerous weapon.
 Further, no less than 38 other charges were taken into consideration for the purpose of sentencing – these comprised 32 charges for offences of robbery with common intention and six charges for offences of robbery with hurt with common intention.
 The only reason the appellant had no prior convictions was because the law had not yet caught up with him for his past misdeeds.

-16     I was mindful that in _PP v Keh See Hua_ [1994] 2 SLR 277, I regarded the appellant in that case as being a ‘first time offender’ even though he faced 19 charges of employing foreign workers without obtaining valid work permits under the Foreign Workers Act (Cap 91A).
+16     I was mindful that in _PP v Keh See Hua_ <span class="citation">[1994] 2 SLR 277</span>, I regarded the appellant in that case as being a ‘first time offender’ even though he faced 19 charges of employing foreign workers without obtaining valid work permits under the Foreign Workers Act (Cap 91A).
 However, the particular words of s 5(8) of the Foreign Workers Act were such that the court had no choice but to treat that appellant as a first time offender as the 19 charges had been brought against that appellant in a single trial.
 Section 5(8) provides that:

  For the purpose of this section, all convictions for the contravention of subsection (1) entered against an employer at one and the same trial shall be deemed to be one conviction.